-Many of those so-called beauty products that do all the promising of a glowy skin but never delivers.
+Many of those so-called beauty products do all the promising of glowy skin but never delivers.
 It’s no secret that Makeup companies spend a whole load of money on their ad campaigns.
-They get our favorite social media influencers to encourage us to consume their products.
-While failing to inform us about the side effects of their products and the potential risk that we might be getting our selves into.
+They get our favorite social media influencers to encourage us to consume their products while simultaneously failing to inform us about their products’ side effects and the potential risk we might be getting ourselves into.

 Dangers of Using Commercial Makeup Products